Dec. 16, 2013

 You must be a registered user on AISHealth.com to access the stories below.
 If you haven't yet registered, please take a minute to register now, and get access to thousands of articles, blogs, Today from Washington postings and more.

-(6) Health Net, Inc., Blue Shield of California and WellPoint, Inc. unit Anthem Blue Cross were ordered to “cease and desist” by the California Department of Managed Health Care .... (more)
+(8) Blue Shield of California, WellPoint, Inc. unit Anthem Blue Cross and Health Net Inc. were ordered to “cease and desist” by the California Dept. of Managed Health Care .... (more)

 Have breaking news or an editorial question?
 E-mail BJ Taylor, editor of GOVERNMENT NEWS OF THE WEEK, at firstname.lastname@example.org.
 If you are interested in sponsoring GOVERNMENT NEWS OF THE WEEK please contact Bailey Sterrett at email@example.com.